 GM explores using ChatGPT in vehicles

-General Motors Co is exploring uses for ChatGPT as part of its broader collaboration with Microsoft Corp, a company executive told Reuters last week.
+General Motors Co is exploring uses for ChatGPT as part of its broader collaboration with Microsoft Corp, a company executive told Reuters.

-"ChatGPT is going to be in everything," GM Vice President Scott Miller said in an interview.
+"ChatGPT is going to be in everything," GM Vice President Scott Miller said in an interview last week.

 The chatbot could be used to access information on how to use vehicle features normally found in an owners manual, program functions such as a garage door code or integrate schedules from a calendar, Miller said.